-18.2.2.1 Basic Alternative 1 (Preferred Alternative)
+18.2.2.1 Interim Alternative 1 (Preferred Alternative)

-Basic Alternative 1 would recondition existing Combustion Turbines (CTs) and upgrade and install some new Transmission and Distribution (T&D) systems within existing utility corridors and would not require enlargement of the existing footprint of the facilities.
-This work would be undertaken by the Guam Power Authority (GPA) on its existing permitted facilities.
-Reconditioning would be made to existing permitted facilities at the Marbo, Yigo, Dededo (two units), and Macheche CTs.
-These CTs are not currently being used up to permit limits and after reconditioning would be used for peaking and reliability reserve power.
-T&D system upgrades and new lines would be within existing utility corridors and involve both above ground and underground transmission lines.
-This alternative supports Main Cantonment Alternatives 1 and 2.
-Main Cantonment Alternatives 3 and 8 would require additional upgrades to the T&D system.
+Interim Alternative 1 would recondition existing combustion turbines (CTs) and upgrade T&D systems and would not require new construction or enlargement of the existing footprint of the facility.
+This work would be undertaken by the GPA on its existing permitted facilities.
+Reconditioning would be made to existing permitted facilities at the Marbo, Yigo, Dededo No. 1, and Macheche CTs.
+These combustion turbines are not currently being used up to permit limits.
+T&D system upgrades would be on existing above ground and underground transmission lines.
+This alternative supports Main Cantonment Alternatives 1 and 2 and Main Cantonment Alternatives 3 and 8 would require additional upgrades to the T&D system.